Manju-Vallabha/Niramaya-AI/README.md

 Our integration combines Llama with Tesseract.js to extract text from medical images, enabling Niramaya AI to handle diverse healthcare data with unparalleled accuracy. 🚀

+## Llama-OCR and Together.ai 📸🔗

+Niramaya AI harnesses advanced tools to power its AI-driven healthcare insights.
+Below, we highlight the roles of **Llama-OCR** and **Together.ai** in our project:

+- **Llama-OCR** 📸: An open-source npm library powered by Together.ai’s Llama 3.2 Vision model, Llama-OCR extracts text from medical images, such as lab reports and medicine labels, with high precision.
+In Niramaya AI, it processes user-uploaded images via the `/labreport` and `/medicine` endpoints, enabling Meta Llama to analyze extracted text for personalized health summaries and medication insights.
+This ensures seamless handling of handwritten or printed medical documents, making healthcare data accessible to all.
+Learn more at [LlamaOCR.com](https://llamaocr.com/).
+- **Together.ai** 🔗: Together.ai is the backbone of Niramaya AI’s AI capabilities, hosting both Llama-OCR for image processing and Meta Llama 3.3 70B for generating medical insights and chatbot responses.
+By providing scalable AI infrastructure, Together.ai enables low-latency OCR and LLM calls through a single API key, powering endpoints like `/labreport`, `/medicine`, and `/chatbot`.
+This integration ensures efficient, accurate, and multilingual healthcare solutions.
+Explore their platform at [Together.ai](https://www.together.ai/).

+These tools empower Niramaya AI to transform complex medical data into user-friendly insights, driving accessibility and innovation in healthcare. 🌐

 ## The Team - AI-nfluencers 👥

 Our team is a blend of AI experts, engineers, and healthcare enthusiasts united by a passion for impact: